 How to get around in Tokyo: transportation

-Getting from Narita Airport to Tokyo City Centre
+How to get from Narita Airport to Tokyo City Centre

 We arrived at Narita airport in the morning.
 From Narita there are various ways to get to the city center of Tokyo, but we choose to travel with the Keisei bus.

 You can find all the information (timetable and where to find the bus stops at Narita airport and in Tokyo city center) on the Keisei website.
 Don’t worry, it’s in English!

-Getting around in Tokyo
+Getting around in Tokyo by public transport

 Where to eat in Tokyo

 Oh Japanese food… It’s the best!
 There are so many options in Tokyo and they are all equally delicious.
 Nevertheless, here are some of my Tokyo favorites, enjoy!

 Where to eat this: 10 meters from Keisei bus stop nr.
 3 on Sotobori Dori Street, across Tokyo station (Yeasu side).

 Where to eat this: in Tokyo’s famous ramen street, located in the basement of Tokyo station.
 There are 8 ramen shops to choose from, good luck picking one, all the dishes look amazing…